augustohdias/terra_do_sol/README.md

 # Terra do Sol

-"Terra do Sol" aims to bring the rich cultures of pre-Columbian South America into the world of Dwarf Fortress.
+"Terra do Sol" aims to bring the rich cultures of pre### Columbian South America into the world of Dwarf Fortress.
 This mod is a respectful tribute, focusing on authentic representation through new civilizations, religions and creatures.